ajmichels/dotfiles/README.md

 This will create symbolic links in the project's parent directory which match the structure of the files contained within this project.

+## Usage Notes

+If certain "includes" need to be sourced before other make sure they are named alphabetically based on when they need to be sourced.